rknLA/rdio-projects/apistrat2013/README.md

 listens for a ctrl+enter keypress to `eval` the javascript in the `#js-example-code` element.

+(Note that the console-swapper is only triggered on slide-change, so running the JS examples after clicking the above link will send output to the actual browser console.
+To fix this, toggle the slides back and forth.)

 Aside from the `<script ...>` tag that includes Rdio and the helper.html file, there's no special magic here.
 Load up the pages and try the examples yourself.